-- 1. To determine the thermal conductivity of an insulating powder. - 2.
+- 1. To determine the thermal conductivity of a lagged pipe. - 2.
 To determine the thermal conductivity of a solid by the guarded hot plate method. - 3.
 To determine the heat transfer through composite wall apparatus. - 4.
-To find the effectiveness of a pin fin in a rectangular duct natural convective condition and plot temperature distribution along its length. - 5.
-To find the effectiveness of a pin fin in a rectangular duct under forced convective and plot temperature distribution along its length. - 6.
+To find the effectiveness of a pin fin in a rectangular duct under natural convective & forced convective condition and plot temperature distribution along its length. - 5.
 To determine the surface heat transfer coefficient for a heated vertical tube under natural convection and plot the variation of local heat transfer coefficient along the length of the tube.
-Also compare the results with those of the correlation. - 7.
-To determine average heat transfer coefficient for a externally heated horizontal pipe under forced convection & plot Reynolds and Nusselt numbers along the length of pipe.
-Also compare the results with those of the correlations. - 8.
-To measure the emissivity of the gray body (plate) at different temperature and plot the variation of emissivity with surface temperature. - 9.
-To find overall heat transfer coefficient and effectiveness of a heat exchange under parallel flow conditions.
-Also plot the temperature distribution in both the cases along the length of heat of heat exchanger. - 10.
-To find overall heat transfer coefficient and effectiveness of a heat exchange under counter flow conditions.
-Also plot the temperature distribution in both the cases along the length of heat of heat exchanger. - 11.
-To verify the Stefen-Boltzmann constant for thermal radiation. - 12.
-Determine the COP by using LPG refrigerant test rig. - 13.
-Study and demonstration of boiler.
+Also compare the results with those of the correlation. - 6.
+To determine average heat transfer coefficient for an externally heated horizontal pipe under forced convection & plot Reynolds and Nusselt numbers along the length of pipe.
+Also compare the results with those of the correlations. - 7.
+To measure the emissivity of the gray body (plate) at different temperature and plot the variation of emissivity with surface temperature. - 8.
+To find overall heat transfer coefficient and effectiveness of a heat exchange under parallel & counter flow conditions.
+Also plot the temperature distribution in both the cases along the length of heat of heat exchanger. - 9.
+To verify the Stefan-Boltzmann constant for thermal radiation.

+10. Study and demonstration of boiler.